 Source: Scottish Widows 2016 Retirement Report.

+Being in control of your finances can feel empowering.
 Peter Ayton, Professor of Psychology at London City University, explains why people find it so hard to start saving – and whether money can buy happiness.

 Is ‘the ostrich effect’ a threat to your savings?